Last Updated on

 Including a purpose statement in your LLC formation documents is important, particularly if legal action is brought against your business.
 At this point, a court may examine that statement to determine whether you, as the owner, are personally liable.
 Courts may determine that a business with an unclear or unstated purpose is merely an alter ego, and may seek to enforce monetary judgments against the business owner as an individual.

 Another important reason to exercise care when declaring a business purpose is that the future existence of your company may depend on it.
 An LLC member could petition the court to dissolve the company if it becomes unlikely that the LLC can reasonably fulfill the stated purpose.
-This issue may arise if there are not adequate provisions regarding your business purpose and if your contracts and agreements are silent on dispute resolution among LLC members.
+This issue may arise if there are not adequate provisions regarding your business activities and if your contracts and agreements are silent on dispute resolution among LLC members.

 For both of these reasons, carefully consider the language in your LLC’s operating agreement for a well-stated business purpose and other related provisions, in addition to the purpose declared on the formation documents.

-Examples of an LLC Business Purpose
+Examples of an LLC Business Purpose Statement

 If your state allows for a general purpose statement, the following are some examples of what this may look like: